How to Keep Mice, Rats and Other Rodents out of Your Car Engine

-- Block small entrances to the engine compartment.
+- Block small entrances to the vehicle engine compartment.
 Some car owners place traps around the vehicle or on top of the wheels, since rats climb wheels to get into the engine.
 Some block engine openings with wire screen.

 - Make your engine and its entrances smell bad, at least to rats.
 Motorists have had success with peppermint oil, powdered fox urine, used cat litter, cat hair, dog hair, Pine-Sol, Irish Spring soap, red pepper, and laundry dryer sheets.
 The people who make "Rataway" tell you to spray it on all the wires in the engine.

 - Do not let the car sit unused.
 Drive it once in a while to discourage rats from doing mechanical or electrical work.

 - Finally: use traps to remove the rats who get through.
 The old-fashioned snap traps still work.
 Glue traps work too but may torture the rat.
 Humane cage traps may work, but relocating the varmints can be a temporary fix..
 Toxic baits do kill rats eventually, but are likely to also poison predators, including domestic animals and pets.